 Visit the following links to access important information about Stetson University policies pertaining to financial aid, health and safety, and more.
 This convenient list is especially useful for current and prospective students searching for material and policies concerning various administrative offices.

-Stetson University Annual Security Report is prepared and published every October.
-This reports includes the Clery Campus Crime Report and policies regarding access to campus facilities, alcohol and drug use, confidentiality of reporting crimes, sexual assault, and information on security awareness programs.
+Stetson University's Annual Security Report is prepared and published every October.
+This report includes the Clery Campus Crime Report and policies regarding access to campus facilities, alcohol and drug use, confidentiality of reporting crimes, sexual assault, and information on security awareness programs.

 The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.

-The information in this book identifies resources for student-athlete including financial aid, academic support, sports information and sports medicine.
+The information in this book identifies resources for student-athletes including financial aid, academic support, sports information and sports medicine.
 We have also clarified the pertinent NCAA rules that affect all Division I student-athletes.